tenebrius1/tp/docs/UserGuide.md

 `delete t INDEX`<br>
 `delete s INDEX`

-- The `INDEX` refers to the index number shown on the **displayed tutor/student list**.
+- The `INDEX` refers to the index number shown on the **displayed Tutor/Student List**.
 - The `INDEX` **must be a positive integer**. <br> e.g. `1`, `2`, `3`, ...

 Examples:<br>
-`list t` followed by `delete t 2` deletes the 2nd person in the tutor list. <br>
+`list t` followed by `delete t 2` deletes the 2nd person in the Tutor List. <br>
-`find n/Betsy` followed by `d t 1` deletes the 1st person in the results of the find command for the tutor list.
+`find n/Betsy` followed by `d t 1` deletes the 1st person in the results of the find command for the Tutor List.

 <details open>
 <summary style="cursor: pointer;">Expected outcome:</summary>